vyrjana/vyrjana.github.io/_software/pyimpspec.md

 - analyze spectra using equivalent circuits and by calculating distributions of relaxation times
 - simulate the impedance response of circuits
 - visualize spectra and analysis results

+Those who would prefer to use a graphical user interface (GUI) may wish to use [DearEIS](https://vyrjana.github.io/software/deareis), which is based upon pyimpspec, instead.

 **Links**